molly/manager-README/README.md

 Additionally: My job is _not_ to tell you exactly what to do and how to do it.
 It is also not to be the "official decision maker" for our team.
 When I asked some other people for feedback on this README, one asked about this point, and then said something I thought was poignant: "I am _accountable_ for the decisions the team make, even if I’m not the one making them most of the time."

-I might have thoughts on your code, and I expect you to have thoughts on mine.
-In the end, you own your code and if you have a good reason for doing something, you should do it; "use good judgment" is a key part of the HubSpot culture, and it applies to code as much as everything else.

 ## Feedback

 If you have feedback for me, please give it.
 It could be something you liked and would like to see more of, something you thought I could do better, something you thought I totally screwed up, or something that doesn't fit in any of these categories.
 Even if you think it might not be the case, I _do_ want to hear it.
 And if you think I don't want to hear it, I'd love to hear why you feel that way.